malevolentstrix/SleepLykSheep/README.md

 ### An App made on REACT.JS for calculating the Sleep Hours using the concept of Sleep Cycles.

+## HOW TO RUN THE APP ON YOUR PC?

+Follow the [README.md](https://github.com/imjithin2077/SleepLykSheep/tree/master/howtorun) file in the 'howtorun' folder

 ## HOW IT WORKS?
 The inertia of sleep is a physiological state characterized by a decrease in motor skills and the